Cynthia Erivo

 Actress, Singer, Songwriter, Record Producer

-Cynthia Chinasaokwu Onyedinmanasu Owezuke Amarachukwu Echimino Erivo (born 8 January 1987) is a British actress and singer known for work on stage and screen.
-She rose to prominence for originating the role of Celie in the revival of The Color Purple and has earned major industry recognition across theatre, film and music, with wins that include a Tony Award, a Daytime Emmy Award and Grammy Awards.
+Cynthia Chinasaokwu Onyedinmanasu Owezuke Amarachukwu Echimino Erivo is a British actress and singer known for her work on stage and screen.
+She rose to international prominence for her portrayal of Celie in The Color Purple on Broadway and has since moved into major film roles including Widows, Harriet, and Wicked.

 Early Life and Background

-Erivo attended La Retraite Roman Catholic Girls’ School in Clapham Park and participated in school theatre productions, including work in pieces by Bertolt Brecht.
-She began a music psychology degree at the University of East London in 2004 but transferred to the Royal Academy of Dramatic Art after one year, graduating from RADA with a bachelor’s degree in acting in 2010.
+Erivo attended La Retraite Roman Catholic Girls’ School in Clapham Park and began a music psychology degree at the University of East London in 2004.
+After one year she applied to and transferred to the Royal Academy of Dramatic Art, graduating with a bachelor’s degree in acting in 2010, the year her professional career began.

 Path to Celebrity